New: Quickly Test™ UTITest 5V®

 Full instructions are inside the box.

-The Test Strips are a fast and easy-to-use indicator of the infection condition of your urine.
-See your doctor or urologist for more detailed advice about interpreting the results of the test strips.
+The urine test Strips are a fast and easy-to-use indicator of the infection condition of your urine.
+See your doctor or urologist for more detailed advice about interpreting the results.

 You can adjust your urine pH by making changes to your diet.
-See Making your urine more alkaline or try calling a dietician from the Yellow Pages.
+See Making your urine more alkaline or try speaking with a dietician.

 While monitoring the health of your urine can help in understanding your progress, it may not represent the whole picture.
 UTI Test 5V® can tell you with a high degree of reliability if there is still infection present in your urine, but cannot tell you what species of bacteria are causing the symptoms.
 If natural remedies are unable to clear the infection, consider having your urine cultured by a competent clinic to identify the agents of infection.